 In many ways, we are as dependant on the sea as France or Germany, Samsung plasma TV’s sold in Berlin still arrive via sea.

-Looking at the above and other possible strategic futures one could argue that there are other, non defence, things to spend a finite budget on to secure food, energy and economic security.
-Increasing gas storage, new nuclear power stations, research in nuclear technology, agriculture, improving the resilience of gas pipelines, deep sea oil exploration and many other non defence areas might contribute to actual security more than an expeditionary naval capability.
+Looking at the above and other possible strategic futures one could argue that there are other, non-defence, things to spend a finite budget on to secure food, energy and economic security.
+Increasing gas storage, new nuclear power stations, research in nuclear technology, agriculture, improving the resilience of gas pipelines, deep-sea oil exploration and many other non-defence areas might contribute to actual security more than an expeditionary naval capability.

-This may seem strange coming from a defence blog but defence should always be seen in the wider context of security.
+This may seem strange coming from a defence blog but the defence should always be seen in the wider context of security.

 Our overseas territories should also be considered, Cyprus SBA, Gibraltar, the Pitcairn’s, various Caribbean islands and central and the south Atlantic but of these the only ones requiring a strong naval element is the South and Mid Atlantic, which would also include Africa, especially Nigeria for oil products and others for food.
 The Falklands and Antarctic may be important sources of food and energy.

-Given the actual nature of sea trade and its importance to the UK an argument for stronger defences against asymmetric threats to European ports, pipelines and offshore energy installations could be made.
-Mines or suicide attacks against these could have a serious effect on UK and European short sea trade and energy distribution.
+Given the actual nature of sea trade and its importance to the UK, an argument for stronger defences against asymmetric threats to European ports, pipelines and offshore energy installations could be made.
+Mines or suicide attacks against these could have a serious effect on the UK and European short sea trade and energy distribution.

-In the future, oil products may increasingly be obtained from deep sea and non Middle East sources, should infrastructure protection be taking a larger slice of the defence pie.
+In the future, oil products may increasingly be obtained from deep-sea and non-Middle East sources, should infrastructure protection be taking a larger slice of the defence pie.

-Drugs interdiction, fisheries protection and anti piracy/seaborne terrorism are likely to be enduring requirements, some might argue for a stronger coast guard and there would be some merit in the argument but a Royal Navy better equipped for these challenges would be equally valid.
+Drugs interdiction, fisheries protection and anti-piracy/seaborne terrorism are likely to be enduring requirements, some might argue for a stronger coast guard and there would be some merit in the argument but a Royal Navy better equipped for these challenges would be equally valid.

 The Royal Navy is the training partner of choice for many nations, should we be expanding this and the broader defence diplomacy role.

-This leads me to question the capability that the RN is mortgaging it’s other capabilities against, CVF and the air wing.
+This leads me to question the capability that the RN is mortgaging its other capabilities against, CVF and the air wing.